Useful axioms: Maximal forcing axioms

 Assume that $\AX(\Gamma)$ holds in $V$.
 Since $\cpd(\Gamma) = \gamma$, there exists a $\bool{B} \in \Gamma$ which collapses $\gamma^+$.
 Let $\bool{C} \leq_\Gamma \bool{B}$ be obtained by property (\ref{aim:resurrection-1}) above for $\Gamma=\Delta_\gamma$, so that $\AX(\Gamma)$ holds in $V^\bool{C}$, and remark that $\gamma^+$ cannot be a cardinal in $V^\bool{C}$ as well.
 Then $\gamma^+$ is a cardinal in $H_{\lambda}$ and not in $H_{\lambda}^\bool{C}$, witnessing failure of generic absoluteness and contradicting property (\ref{aim:resurrection-2}) for $\AX(\Gamma)$. \end{itemize}

 We argue that there are axioms $\RA_\omega(\Gamma)$ satisfying the first two of the above requirements, and which are consistent for a variety of forcing classes $\Gamma$.
 These axioms also provide natural examples for the last two requirements.
 We will come back later on with philosophical considerations outlining why the last two requirements are also natural.
-We can prove the consistency of $\RA_\omega(\Gamma)$ for forcing classes which are definable in G\"odel-Bernays set theory with classes $\NBG$, closed under two steps iterations, weakly iterable (a technical definition asserting that most set sized descending sequences in $\leq_\Gamma$ have lower bounds in $\Gamma$, see \cite{VIAAUD14} or \cite{VIAAUDSTEBOOK} for details), and contain all the $<\cpd(\Gamma)$-closed forcings.
+We can prove the consistency of $\RA_\omega(\Gamma)$ for forcing classes which are definable in G\"odel-Bernays set theory with classes $\NBG$, closed under two-step iterations, weakly iterable (a technical definition asserting that most set sized descending sequences in $\leq_\Gamma$ have lower bounds in $\Gamma$, see \cite{VIAAUD14} or \cite{VIAAUDSTEBOOK} for details), and contain all the $<\cpd(\Gamma)$-closed forcings.

-The axioms $\RA_\alpha(\Gamma)$ for $\alpha$ an ordinal can be formulated in the Morse Kelley axiomatization of set theory $\MK$ as follows: \begin{definition} Given an ordinal $\alpha$ and a definable\footnote{$\Gamma$ must be definable by a formula with no class quantifier and no class parameter to be on the safe side for what concerns the definability issues regarding the iterated resurrection axioms raised by the remark right after this definition.
+The axioms $\RA_\alpha(\Gamma)$ for $\alpha$ an ordinal can be formulated in the Morse Kelley axiomatization of set theory $\MK$ as follows: \begin{definition} Given an ordinal $\alpha$ and a definable\footnote{$\Gamma$ must be definable by a formula with no class quantifier and no class parameter to be on the safe side fwith respect to the definability issues regarding the iterated resurrection axioms raised by the remark right after this definition.
 All usual classes of forcings such as proper, semiproper, stationary set preserving, $<\kappa$-closed, etc.... are definable by formulae satisfying these restrictions.} class of forcings $\Gamma$ closed under two-steps iterations, the axiom $\RA_\alpha(\Gamma)$ holds if for all $\beta < \alpha$ the class

 is dense in $\cp{\Gamma, \leq_\Gamma}$ (where $\gamma=\gamma_\Gamma$).

 $\RA_\Ord(\Gamma)$ holds if $\RA_\alpha(\Gamma)$ holds for all $\alpha$. \end{definition}